rawilk/profile-filament-plugin/docs/pages/security.md

 When an authenticator app is successfully registered, we will dispatch the `TwoFactorAppAdded` event from the `ConfirmTwoFactorAppAction`, which will receive the user and new authenticator app model instance.
 You may choose to listen for this event to alert a user when a new totp app is registered on their account.

-We will also mark mfa as enable on the user if it isn't already, and then also generate a set of [Recovery Codes](#user-content-recovery-codes) for the user.
+We will also mark mfa as enabled on the user if it isn't already, and then also generate a set of [Recovery Codes](#user-content-recovery-codes) for the user.

 #### Customize Confirm Action